ishikawa/modipyd/docs/source/index.rst

 ..
 Modipyd documentation master file

-Autotest for Python, and more
+Modipyd: Autotest for Python and more
 =======================================

 **Modipyd** is a Python module dependency analysis and monitoring modification framework, written by Takanori Ishikawa and licensed under `the MIT license`_.